TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPNs.md

 You can connect two GCP VPC Networks together by using an HA VPN Gateway in each network.

 VPN Tunnels connected to HA VPN Gateways must use dynamic (BGP) routing.

+Use an Active/Passive config for a consistent bandwidth experience; Active/Active configurations may offer a less consistent bandwidth experience.